AntCMS-org/AntCMS/src/Content/index.md

 - `fullPagePath: /antcms.example.com/public_html/Content/index.md` - This defines the full path to your page, as PHP would use to access it.
 - `functionalPagePath: /index.md` - This is the actual path you would use to access the page from online.
 Ex: `antcms.example.com/index.php`
 - `showInNav: true` - If you'd like to hide a page from the navbar, set this to false and it will be hidden.

-#### The Admin Plugin

-AntCMS has a very simple admin plugin that you can access it by visiting `antcms.example.com/admin`.
-It will then require you to authenticate using your AntCMS credentials and from there will give you a few simple actions such as editing your config, a page, or regenerating the page list.
-The admin plugin also features a live preview of the content you are creating, but it's important to note that the preview doesn't support all of the markdown syntax that AntCMS does, such as emojis.

-Note: when editing the config, if you 'save' it and it didn't update, this means you made an error in the config file and AntCMS prevented the file from being saved.